PONTIFICIA UNIVERSIDAD CATóLICA DE VALPARAíSO SPANISH LANGUAGE AND LATIN AMERICAN STUDIES ▶

 PONTIFICIA UNIVERSIDAD CATóLICA DE VALPARAíSO CHILEAN CULTURE AND SPANISH LANGUAGE SUMMER ▶

-UNIVERSIDAD TéCNICA FEDERICO SANTA MARíA INTEGRATED STUDIES ▶
+UNIVERSIDAD TéCNICA FEDERICO SANTA MARíA INTEGRATED STUDIES IN ENGLISH AND SPANISH ▶

 API staff members guide students through the administrative processes of the pre-departure phase of study abroad, including applying to the host institution abroad and preparing for arrival on-site.
 Students and parents may contact API staff as often as they desire with questions about academics, on-site logistics, special needs, visa procedures, etc. API staff members, in turn, are frequently in touch with students regarding program updates, essential travel tips and recommendations for having a successful experience abroad.

 All applicants have access to the @api online student account.
 This online system allows students to check the status of their application, download and complete post-acceptance forms, and verify that payments have been credited to their account.

 ORIENTATION MATERIALS AND RESOURCES

 All API students receive orientation information to help them prepare for their study abroad session.
 API students have access to a unique online service, the API Toolbox, which includes orientation materials, diagnostic exams, and language reviews.
 The Toolbox includes information on logistical details, cultural differences, what students can expect at their host university, health and safety concerns, travel tips, and more.
 Additionally, in certain locations API offers pre-departure orientation sessions for students and parents on the home campus.

 All API students receive information about cell phone usage while abroad.
 API program fees include a variety of options, such as international SIM cards with discounted calling packages, or international phones with limited pre-paid minutes.